tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 control plane NRP modes can be employed in parts of a network, while control plane NRP mode can be employed in the other parts of the network.
 The path selection, in such case, can take into account the NRP available network resources.
-The SAS carried within packets allow transit nodes to enforce the corresponding NRP-PHB on the parts of the network that apply the data plane NRP mode.
-The SAS can be maintained while traffic traverses nodes that do not enforce data plane NRP mode, and so slice PHB enforcement can resume once traffic traverses capable nodes.
+The FAS carried within packets allow transit nodes to enforce the corresponding NRP-PHB on the parts of the network that apply the data plane NRP mode.
+The FAS can be maintained while traffic traverses nodes that do not enforce data plane NRP mode, and so slice PHB enforcement can resume once traffic traverses capable nodes.